-In the summer of 2016, Mayor Greg Fischer was named the most innovative mayor in America by a Politico survey of mayors, and a July issue of TIME magazine called Louisville a place of "free-wheeling innovation" and growth.
+In the summer of 2016, Mayor Greg Fischer was named the most innovative mayor in America by a Politico survey of mayors, and TIME magazine called Louisville a place of "free-wheeling innovation" and growth.
 ZipRecruiter named Louisville a Top 10 city for jobseekers in 2017, particularly in the industries of automotive, healthcare and retail.
+Most recently, NationSwell listed Fischer as a top 5 good governing mayor for his policies and programs to make the city more compassionate, to improve education and to create "good paying" jobs.